 There are a few Facebook groups you can post in to find a barefoot trimmer in the United States.

 Barefoot Trimmers Connect – started specifically with the purpose of connecting owners with barefoot trimmers.
-It’s smaller than the other two listed here, so would recommend posting in a few groups.

 *If you don’t see any geographical matches, contact someone who works in your state or general area from either of those two sites and ask if they know of anyone trimming in your specific area.
 The barefoot trimming community is small and you’re bound to get an excellent referral.*